tnwei/vqgan-clip-app/README.md

 + Dockerfile?
 + This [variation](https://colab.research.google.com/drive/1gFn9u3oPOgsNzJWEFmdK-N9h_y65b8fj) of the Colab notebook implements some form of regularization
 + This [variation](https://colab.research.google.com/drive/1go6YwMFe5MX6XM9tv-cnQiSTU50N9EeT?usp=sharing#scrollTo=EXMSuW2EQWsd) of the Colab notebook lists more options for VQGAN pre-trained weights
++ Link up w/ a database so that it's easier to save outputs?
++ Add self-generated image captions from CLIP?